-At KLF we see the range of types of bike crashes in the Greater Cleveland area, mostly occurring at intersections:
+At KLF we see a range of types of bicycle accidents in the Greater Cleveland area.
+Most occur at intersections.
+Common examples include:

 • The Left Cross: A left angle crash during which motor vehicle, i.e., car, truck, or SUV, turns left, directly in front of an oncoming cyclist